AlPha0ne1/Note/C programming/C programming.md

   printf("%d \n", x);
 }
 ```
-# To successfully read the data type using != 1
+# To successfully read the data type using != 1 and return 1

 ```
 #include <stdio.h>